Epenance/ngx-animate-in/README.md

 ```

 ## Changing the default config
 By default the root element of which we detect the intersection is the viewport.
 We also have a threshold of 10% meaning that the animation will not trigger until the element has 10% of its body within the viewport.
-Its also possible to define a offset of when it should start if you want it to trigger when its 100px before the viewport as an example.
+It's also possible to define an offset of when it should start if you want it to trigger when it's at 100px before the viewport as an example.
 By default this is 0px.

 The option type looks like this:
 ```typescript